-Due to their modularity, all our multi-mode plate readers can be equipped with different detection modes and cover a multitude of applications.
-Additional features can be upgraded at any time.
+Due to their modularity, all our multimode plate readers can be equipped with different detection modes and cover a multitude of applications.
+Additional features can be upgraded.
 This gives you the chance to keep your options open even if you don’t use the full scope of your microplate reader right at the bat.

 All-round service and support

-At BMG LABTECH we strive to provide you with the very best customer service and support.
+We strive to provide you with the very best customer service and support.
 If you need customer support, we are only a phone call or email away.
 During business hours, you immediately speak live to a person who is happy to assist.
-There is no automated phone system or waiting in a queue, our scientists, engineers and technicians are always there to help.
+There is no automated phone system or waiting in a queue.
+Our scientists, engineers and technicians are always there to help.

 Multi-user software package